bkuhlmann/pragmater/README.md

     --enable=frozen-string-literal

-It is important to note that, once enabled, it freezes strings program-wide -- It's an all or nothing option.
+It is important to note that, once enabled, this freezes strings program-wide -- It's an all or nothing option.

 Regardless of whether you leverage the capabilities of this gem or the Ruby command line option